D.R. Horton, Inc. research snapshot

 Business essence

 D.R.
-Horton turns land, construction capacity, local market knowledge, mortgage access, and standardized home designs into homes for buyers who value price, availability, and financing support.
-Customers pay because the company can deliver move-in-ready supply at national scale.
+Horton turns land, construction capacity, local market knowledge, mortgage access, and standardized home designs into affordable homes for first-time buyers.
+Customers pay because the company can deliver move-in-ready supply at national scale and price points roughly 30% below the U.S. new-home average.

 Moat

-The moat is built from purchasing scale, local market density, trade relationships, lot access, construction repetition, a value-oriented brand, and the Forestar land pipeline.
+The moat is built from purchasing scale, local market density, trade relationships, lot access, construction repetition, a value-oriented brand, and a controlled lot position of about 6.7 years.
 It weakens when resale supply, affordability pressure, or incentives remove pricing power.

 Munger risk inversion

-The thesis fails if high mortgage rates last longer than expected, incentives become permanent, finished inventory rises, Texas and Florida supply stays heavy, or land values reset lower while DHI is still carrying high inventory.
+The thesis fails if high mortgage rates last longer than expected, incentives become permanent, the cancellation rate keeps climbing, finished spec inventory builds, Texas and Florida supply stays heavy, or land values reset lower while DHI is still carrying high inventory.

 Management